 Our Reporting to you Required communications What is reported?
-When and where Related parties Significant matters arising during the audit in connection with the Council's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the Council Audit results report - 24 September 2021 Independence Page 49 Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
+When and where Related parties Significant matters arising during the audit in connection with the Council's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the Council Audit results report - 24 September 2021 and 21 January 2022 Page 53 Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
 Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communications whenever significant judgments are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
-Audit Plan - 16 July 2021 and Audit Results Report - 24 September 2021 External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures.
+Audit Plan - 16 July 2021 and Audit results report - 24 September 2021 and 21 January 2022 External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures.
 We have received all requested confirmations

 Our Reporting to you Required communications What is reported?
 When and where Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
 Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur.
 Enquiry of the Governance and Audit and Standards Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Committee may be aware of.
 We have asked management and those charged with governance.
 We have not identified any material instances or noncompliance with laws and regulations.
-Significant deficiencies in internal controls identified iring the audit Significant deficiencies in internal controls identified during the audit.
-Audit results report - 24 September 2021 Written representations are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Audit Results Report - 24 September 2021 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report - 24 September 2021 Auditors report Any circumstances identified that affect the form and content of our auditor's report Audit Results Report - 24 September 2021 Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Plan - 16 July 2021 and Audit Results Report - S24 eptember 2021
+Significant deficiencies in Ternal controls identified Pring the audit ► Significant deficiencies in internal controls identified during the audit.
+Audit results report - 24 September 2021 and 21 January 2022 written representations are requesting from management and/or those charged with governance ► Written representations we are requesting from management and/or those charged with governance Audit results report - 24 September 2021 and 21 January 2022 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise ► Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report - 24 September 2021 and 21 January 2022 Auditors report ► Any circumstances identified that affect the form and content of our auditor's report Audit results report - 24 September 2021 and 21 January 2022 Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Plan - 16 July 2021 and Audit results report - 24 September 2021 and 21 January 2022